How to Pass the ACCUPLACER Test in 2023: Study Guide

 Understanding the assessment and what it means for you will help you to put your best foot forward and meet the challenge head-on.

 What Is the ACCUPLACER Test?

 The ACCUPLACER test is a fully-computerized, multiple-choice assessment that is designed to assess a candidate's abilities in English, writing and math.

 It is used for individuals who are applying to study at a community college to consider their current skill and ability to complete the level of work that they will be expected to achieve.

 The test is not timed, but most students will complete their ACCUPLACER assessment within two hours.

-The test is designed to be reactive, meaning that the difficulty of the questions will vary depending on the answers a student selects.
+The test is designed to be computer-adaptive, meaning that the difficulty of the questions will vary depending on the answers a student selects.